TubbyStubby/constconst/README.md

 > - Any object which was frozen before passing to `freeze` or `deepFreeze` will be returned as is and will not be proxied either.
 Hence they will not produce any errors on mutation.
 > - freezing objects with setters and getters is not tested and is undefined behaviour.

-- `fakeFreeze`: Seals an object; modifications to the original object reflect in the returned proxy object.
+- `fakeFreeze`: Modifications to the original object reflect in the returned proxy object.
 Modifications via the proxy trigger an error.

 ```javascript
 const { fakeFreeze } = require('constconst');